Cyberbullying: What is it and how to stop it

-In your school you can reach out to a counsellor or your favourite teacher.
+In your school you can reach out to a counsellor, the sports coach or your favourite teacher.

-And if you are not comfortable talking to someone you know, you can call the Jordan River Foundation helpline by dialling 110 to talk to a professional.
+And if you are not comfortable talking to someone you know, search for a helpline in your country to talk to a professional counsellor.